esteban-flores/CyberVocab/README.md

 <b>Quantitative Risk Analysis:</b> A method that involves evaluating risks based on numerical data, models, and techniques to quantify and analyze the impact of risks.
 Quantitative risk analysis provides a precise understanding of the outcomes and financial losses.
 Projects and situations that require numerical precision and detailed modeling often have a quantitative risk analysis conducted.
 There are advantages to the analysis.
 It can offer a precise understanding of the impact of the risks.
 It helps provide informed decisions by quantifying risks.
 The simulation of scenarios helps the cost benefit analysis and prioritization of actions that maximize benefits.
 There are limitations to this analysis.
 There must be enough data otherwise an analysis cannot be conducted.
 It can be resource intensive for complex projects and situations.
 It relies on assumptions so dynamic environments increase the complexity making analysis less precise.

 ## R
+<b>Ransomware:</b> A type of malicious software designed to encrypt files, lock computer systems until ransom money is paid.
+The devices and systems are not accessible to users until a decryption key is provided.
+Cryptocurrency is demanded in many of the ransomware cases.
+These types of attacks have severe consequences and cause data loss, financial loss, and business operational disruptions.
+Ransomware is an ever-evolving threat that requires a comprehensive approach to mitigate the risks associated with ransomware attacks.

+<b>Records:</b> Evidence of activities performed or results (reports).
+They help verify that an organization’s systems are working as intended.
+Depending on the context, records could also be units in a form (data fields).

+<b>Records Retention:</b> A systematic management of an organization’s documents and information.
+Policies and procedures will be established for the creation, storage, retrieval, preservation and disposal of records.
+Records will have a life cycle meaning that the organization will keep necessary information for an appropriate amount of time only before disposing of them.
+Retention and disposal ensures that organization’s only keep records for operational, legal, regulatory, or historical purposes.
+As the legal landscape evolves and laws change, records retention for organization’s will also adapt to stay compliant.

+<b>Remanence:</b> Refers to residual information that remains after magnetization or deletion on a storage media.
+Data remanence is a significant risk.
+Magnetic romance is used on hard disk drives, magnetic tapes, and other magnetic sensors.

+<b>Request for change (RFC):</b> The first stage of change management.
+It is a formal document that is used to propose a change to a process, product, or project.
+The purpose of the RFC is to ensure that changes are well tested and do not impact operations in a negative way.

 <b>Risk:</b> In general, risk refers to a potential for loss, harm, or adverse consequences.
 Risk is very important for decision making and strategic planning.
 Risk has two components.
 Probability and impact.
 In cyber security, risk refers to the potential for unauthorized access, data breaches, cyber attacks.

 <b>Risk Acceptance:</b> A management strategy where an organization acknowledges the risk, understands the impact, and does not take any action to mitigate or transfer the risk.
 The determination of the benefits of the business function outweigh the risk and impact.